-Article 9 holds that any individual who voluntarily becomes the citizen of another country automatically loses his Indian citizenship.
-Article 10 and 11 empowers the parliament to make laws to govern over the Indian citizens.
+Article 9 holds that any individual who voluntarily becomes a citizen of another country automatically loses his Indian citizenship.
+Article 10 and 11 empowers the parliament to make laws to govern the Indian citizens.

 Citizenship Act of 1955

-While those individuals who were born on or after 3.12.2004 is a citizen of India given both his parents are citizens of India or at least one parent, while the other is not an illegal migrant.
+While those individuals who were born on or after 3.12.2004 is a citizens of India given both their parents are citizens of India or at least one parent, while the other is not an illegal migrant.

 Naturalisation is another option by which a foreign national acquires Indian citizenship provided he/she is ordinarily resident of India for the past 12 years and fulfils all qualifications listed in the third schedule of the Citizenship Act.